How This Briefing Works

 Processor Disclosure

-“Privacy policy names only Meta and Google as third parties”
+“Privacy policy names Meta, and Google via the API disclosure, as third parties”

 What This Means For You